MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (array) - An array containing one element for each WiFi network discovered.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
 Each element contains the following:
    * Name (string) - The name of the WiFi network.
    * SignalStrength (integer) - A numeric value for the strength of the network.
    * IsSecure (boolean) - Returns `true` if the network is secure.
 Otherwise, `false`.